 I used this Gitzo G1348 a number of times in the ocean, but always extended the bottom leg section and tried to keep it in shallow-enough water that the water never got to the bottom leg lock.
 Even so, many times I needed to use the tripod in deeper water, or waves would wash up into that bottom leg lock.
 I was always careful to fully disassemble the tripod after each use in the ocean, wash all parts off with fresh water, wipe them down, and leave them out to dry before putting the tripod back together.
 That is, until one time I simply let it dry then put it away and didn't use it for a couple months.

-I used the Gitzo G1348 tripod like that for a year and even tried to clean off the corrosion with a round wire pipe cleaning brush inserted into the end of the legs and rotated, but I could never get the tripod to work like it used to.
-Since eight years had passed since I bought it, I figured I would simply buy a new tripod.
-The new Gitzo carbon fiber tripods at the time also had an improvement I believe they call G-lock, which means the legs don't rotate allowing you to unlock each leg lock independently without having to worry about the leg sections just rotating in the locks instead of actually unlocking, as happened frequently with my Gitzo G1348.
-I actually learned to really crank the top locks down so that when I tried to loosen the lower locks, they would spin and loosen instead of the undesired top one.
+I used the Gitzo G1348 tripod like that for a year and even tried to clean off the corrosion by inserting a round wire pipe cleaning brush into the end of the legs and rotating it multiple times, but I could never get the tripod to work like it used to.
+The new Gitzo carbon fiber tripod models at the time had an improvement they call G-lock which keeps the legs from rotating and allows you to lock and unlock each leg section independently.
+With the G1348, I always had to worry about leg sections just rotating in the locks or a lock other than the one desired coming loose.
+I actually learned to really crank the top locks down so that when I tried to loosen the lower locks, they would loosen instead of the undesired top one.
 It was a two-hand operation too, with one hand holding the section I wanted to stay in place, and the other rotating the leg lock I wanted to unlock.

 Fortunately, a trick I had picked up from Art Wolfe back in the 1990s when I was first starting out kept the tripod from sinking to the bottom of the sound and being lost forever.
 That trick is to use regular old foam pipe insulation over your tripod legs.
 That insulation protects the legs from bumps, makes the tripod much more comfortable to carry, especially with a camera and lens attached when slung over your shoulder, and also makes it more comfortable to touch the tripod in the cold.
 Aluminum is a great heat conductor, which is why it is often used as an electronics heat sink.
 However, that trait means it also conducts the warmth from your hands when you touch an aluminum tripod in the cold.
 Carbon fiber isn't nearly as good of a heat conductor so is better than aluminum in the cold, but the foam pretty much nullifies any heat loss from your hands.
 Anyway, what I learned that day in 2011 is the bonus feature of the foam pipe insulation which is that it lets your tripod float on water!

 Unfortunately, I think that single dousing sealed the fate of my new GT3541XLS tripod, and a few years later the aluminum in it also corroded just like what had happened with my G1348 tripod, preventing the top leg sections of two legs from sliding all the way up.
-Worse, those two legs would get stuck up and I had to use the threads of the leg locks to force the legs loose so I could extend them.
+Worse, those two legs would get stuck up and I had to use the threads of the leg locks to pry the legs loose so I could extend them just like I ended up having to do with the G1348.
 I dealt with this for about two years.

-Back to the new tripod purchase choice, I thought about it and determined I didn't need to have three carbon fiber tripods, and saw the cost of new leg sections was just under $200 each (see https://www.gitzospares.com/), so decided it would be cheaper and just as effective for me to spend $400 and purchase two top leg sections to fix my existing GT3541XLS.
+Back to the new tripod purchase choice, I thought about it and determined I had no need for three carbon fiber tripods, and saw the cost of new leg sections was just under $200 each (see https://www.gitzospares.com/), so decided it would be cheaper and just as effective for me to spend $400 and purchase two top leg sections to fix my existing GT3541XLS.
 The photos accompanying this article show the condition and process.
-I thought about buying replacement top leg sections for the G1348 as well but haven't yet done so because I consider it my backup and have never used it since buying the GT3541XLS.
+I briefly considered buying replacement top leg sections for the G1348 as well but decided against it because I consider it my backup and have never used it since buying the GT3541XLS.